RaizielSoulwareOS/SoulwareOS-Coalescian-Language/README.md

 ## 🚧 Work In Progress

 This project is just getting started!
-Right now, things are rough, incomplete, and subject to major change.
+Right now, things are rough, incomplete, and subject to change.
 I’m sharing early to invite feedback, ideas, and maybe a little help.

 ## 🧬 Language Preview